knpuniversity/javascript/knpu/ep2-es6/ecmascript-es6-harmony.md

 The *official* name is ECMAScript 2015, though you'll even hear me call it ES6 because it's the sixth version of ECMAScript.

-As we'll learn, ES 2015 comes with a lot of new functions and tools.
+As we'll learn, ES2015 comes with a lot of new functions and tools.
 But, more importantly, it comes with new *language* constructs - new syntaxes that weren't allowed before.
 In fact, it comes with *so* many new syntaxes, that if you look at a JavaScript file that uses everything, you might not even recognize it as JavaScript.